modern-atomic-design/modern-atomic-design.github.io/content/index.md

 yarn dev
 ```

-For the example components you can start the Storybook:
+For the example components you can start the Storybook locally:

 ```bash
 yarn storybook